 - Motivation levels of the employees are high because of the extra financial gain they get if company is profitable.

 - The employee focus is on profitability and they work together as a team.

 - It increases commitment to the organization.

 - Employee can identify with the company.
 He or she will feel part of it.

 - Bridges the gap between the employee and employer.

 - Promotes the well-being of the employee.

-- Additional income for the employee to lead a comfortable life.
-If he or she is comfortable in personal life, then his or her performance at work will also be good.
+- Additional income for the employee helps them to lead a comfortable life.
+If they are comfortable in their personal life, the performance at workplace improves too.

 Disadvantages of profit sharing

 - The salaries of the individual employees go up equally, not on the basis of merit or promotion.

 - In the case of smaller companies the drastic fluctuations in the earnings of company’s employees may affect the personal earnings of the employees.